 Create A Disk Image

 What is a disk image and why do you need one?
-A disk image is a sector by sector copy of your current hard drive that you can quickly and easily restore.
+A disk image compressed copy of your current hard drive that you can quickly and easily restore.
 Unlike tricky recovery disks that always seem to fail, disk images are pretty reliable.
 Ideally, you would create a disk image from a freshly setup computer–one with all of the Microsoft Updates, all applications installed, all tweaks made.
-You would then create this pristine copy on an external hard drive using a free program like DriveImage XML.
+You would then create this pristine copy on an external hard drive using a free program like Macrium Reflect Free.
+You can also create a clone of the drive using the same software.
+A clone is a sector by sector duplicate of your existing drive that can be stored on a separate hard drive and swapped in if the current drive ever fails.

 Embrace Cloud Computing